Russian tycoon Prokhorov campaigns in Putin shadow

 In a country where business and politics are deeply intertwined, Prokhorov's business empire could be used as a leash to keep him in line.

-He sold out of Norilsk for an estimated $14 billion but owns a 17 percent stake in RUSAL (0486.HK), the world's largest aluminium producer, and a 37 percent stake in Russia's top gold producer, Polyus Gold (PLZL.MM).
+He sold out of Norilsk for an estimated $14 billion but owns a 17 percent stake in RUSAL, the world's largest aluminium producer, and a 37 percent stake in Russia's top gold producer, Polyus Gold.

 For many Russians, his name is associated with the French ski resort of Courchevel, because of an incident in 2007 when the French police suspected he was arranging prostitutes for guests at the Alpine haven favoured by Russia's super-rich and detained him.
 He denied any wrongdoing and was later cleared.